The Cost of Colonoscopies for the Uninsured in Select Alabama Cities

 Gadsden Regional Medical Center offers an uninsured discount and can discuss Medicaid eligibility.

-The Etowah County Health Department offers various health services, and the FITWAY program might be available in Etowah County.
+The Etowah County Health Department offers various health services and programs that might help get an affordable colonoscopy or upper endoscopy in Etowah County.

 Huntsville